16 Types of Crassula Varieties with Names and Pictures

 Crassula perforata commonly called String of Buttons Plant is a shrubby, succulent plant which bears triangle-shaped, gray-green leaves with a rosy pink hue along the edges in bright light.

-String of Buttons succulent stems start off upright but begin to trail on the ground due to the weight of the leaves as they age which makes this plant one of the popular string of plants for the home, office or any suitable place.
+String of Buttons succulent stems start off upright but begin to trail on the ground due to the weight of the leaves as they age and is among the popular string of plants for the home, office or any other place.

 3. Crassula dubia (Crassula cotyledonis)